-In determining which relationships to report, we have considered relevant rules and related interpretations prescribed by the appropriate provincial regulator/ordre and applicable legislation, covering such matters as:
+In determining which relationships to report, we have considered relevant rules and related interpretations prescribed by the appropriate provincial institute/order and applicable legislation, covering such matters as:

-- a) Holding a financial interest, either directly or indirectly, in a client. - b) Holding a position, either directly or indirectly, that gives the right or responsibility to exert significant influence over the financial or accounting policies of a client.

-- c) Personal or business relationships of immediate family, close relatives, partners or retired partners, either directly or indirectly, with a client. - d) Economic dependence on a client. - e) Provision of services in addition to the audit engagement.
+- a) Holding a financial interest, either directly or indirectly, in a client. - b) Holding a position, either directly or indirectly, that gives the right or responsibility to exert significant influence over the financial or accounting policies of a client. - c) Personal or business relationships of immediate family, close relatives, partners or retired partners, either directly or indirectly, with a client. - d) Economic dependence on a client. - e) Provision of services in addition to the audit engagement.

-We confirm to you that the engagement team and others in the firm as appropriate, the firm and, when applicable, network firms have complied with relevant ethical requirements regarding independence.
+We confirm to you that the engagement team and others in the firm as appropriate, the firm and, when applicable, network firms have complied with relevant ethical requirements regarding independence matters arising since June 19, 2020, the date of our last letter.